Indian movies depicting dementia

 Listing of plays around dementia.

+This section will be used to include names of plays around dementia that have received good reviews in press, so that in case they become available, you can consider watching them.
 One listing here is a Hindi-Urdu play, Pakistan Aur Alzheimers, that shows a day (through a monologue) in the life of a 90+ man with Alzheimer’s.
 The play has received good reviews: see A tragic-comic take on the trauma of Partition Opens in new window and BWW Review: PAKISTAN AUR ALZHEIMER’S A Unique Must Watch Opens in new window.

 [back to top]